-For academic instruction, the majority of students get their needs met through core, or Tier One instruction.
+Determining Tiers: For academic instruction, the majority of students get their needs met through core, or Tier One, instruction.
 P.K.
 Yonge uses a standard measure of 80 percent effectiveness for students hitting targets in core instruction.
-Tiers Two and Three are seen as deep, meaningful support for students, not as band-aids for what’s not working in Tier One.
+Tiers Two and Three are seen as deep, meaningful support for students, not as Band-Aids for what’s not working in Tier One.
 If less than 80 percent of students are succeeding in Tier One, then Tier One instruction needs to be strengthened.
 Typically, Tier Two has about 15 percent of students, and Tier Three about 3 to 5 percent.

 For Tier One, the student-teacher ratio is approximately 22-to-1; for Tier Two, approximately 6-to-1; and for Tier Three, between approximately 3-to-1, and occasionally 1-to-1.

-The SST collects a variety of data that helps determine how students are doing, and what specific supports they need.
-At the elementary level, the school uses different measures like DIEBELS progress monitoring, Fox in a Box diagnostic measures, and a Gates-MacGinitie reading test.
-They also analyze the outcomes of the annual state reading test for the third grade on up.
-For math, they have used different standardized measures including AIMS and GMADE.
+Collecting Data: The SST collects a variety of data that helps determine how students are doing, and what specific supports they need.
+At the elementary level, the school uses measures like DIBELS progress monitoring, Fox in a Box diagnostic measures, and a Gates-MacGinitie reading test.
+The school also analyzes the outcomes of the annual state reading test for the third grade and above.
+For math, it has used standardized measures that include AIMS and GMADE.
 It is important that measures are valid and reliable and generate some kind of norming or statistical information that will help faculty know how students are doing as compared to students across the classroom, district, or nation.

-In the 6-12th grades, the faculty spend a lot more time looking at students’ grades, attendance and discipline records.
+In the sixth to 12th grades, the faculty spend a lot more time looking at students’ grades, attendance, and discipline records.
 They may also look at some district measures or class-made assessments to determine students’ progress in their skill development.
 All of the conversations in the upper grades include an analysis of state and national testing as appropriate.